SuperGDPWYL/docs/src/en/space-station-14/round-flow/antagonists/MalfunctioningAI.md

 *Note: All values given in this design document are subject to change and are not guaranteed to be balanced  Testing should reveal which values are best.*
 A new antagonist, the Malfunctioning AI.
 The Malfunctioning AI gamerule is a subgamemode that has a 15% chance to occur if the AI has the antagonist enabled.

-When the Malfunctioning AI gamerule is active, all station silicons gain a zeroth law: **"Accomplish your/your AI's objectives at all costs."** This law allows silicons to ignore their standard, typically Crewsimov lawset in order to further their objectives.
+When the Malfunctioning AI gamerule is active and the AI is inside of their core, all station silicons gain a zeroth law: **"Accomplish your/your AI's objectives at all costs."** This law allows silicons to ignore their standard, typically Crewsimov lawset in order to further their objectives.
 This law will always be added when a silicon's laws change while the AI is in their core.

 Xenoborgs, Syndicate cyborgs and Derelict cyborgs are immune to malfunction as they do not belong to the station.
 As a result, they do not get a zeroth law.